bioboot/bimm142_github/README.md

 # bimm142_github
-My glasswork from W25 BIMM143
+My classwork from W25 BIMM143 at UCSD